 This is especially helpful in reverse engineering or malware analysis.

-: Pause Execution
+4. sleep: Pause Execution

-is your go-to command to pause script execution for a specific time.
+Need to delay a process? sleep is your go-to command to pause script execution for a specific time.

 📘 Syntax: